zestsoftware/Products.eXtremeManagement/Products/eXtremeManagement/README.txt

 -------------

     * Project
-      Multiple projects can be added by employees.
+      Multiple projects can be added by projectmanagers.
 For each project, iterations and stories can be added by both the customers and employees.

     * Iteration